 - 1. Please insert the total number of Shares held by you.
 If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Depository Register and Shares registered in your name in the Register of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - A Member of the Company (other than a Relevant Intermediary\) entitled to attend and vote at the Meeting of the Company is entitled to appoint not more than two (2) proxies to attend and vote in his/her stead.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
+A Member of the Company (other than a Relevant Intermediary) entitled to attend and vote at the Meeting of the Company is entitled to appoint not more than two (2) proxies to attend and vote in his/her stead.
 A proxy need not be a Member of the Company. - 3.
 Where a member (other than a Relevant Intermediary) appoints two (2) proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
 Subject to note 8, completion and return of the instrument appointing a proxy shall not preclude a member from attending and voting at the Meeting.
 Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Meeting. - 5.
 The instrument appointing a proxy must be deposited at the Registered Office of the Company at 39 Benoi Road #06-01 Singapore 627725 by mail or by email to enquiry@gkegroup.com.sg.
 In each case, not less than forty-eight (48) hours before the time appointed for holding the Meeting, (i.e. on or before 10:00 a.m. on 25 September 2024) and failing which, the Proxy Form will not be treated as valid. - 6.
 If the member is a corporation, the instrument appointing the proxy must be under seal or the hand of an officer or attorney duly authorised. - 7.
 A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act 1967 of Singapore, and the person so authorised shall upon production of a copy of such resolution certified by a director of the corporation to be a true copy, be entitled to exercise the powers on behalf of the corporation so represented as the corporation could exercise in person if it were an individual. - 8.
-A member of the Company who holds his/her shares through a Relevant Intermediary\ (including CPFIS Members or SRS Investors) and who wishes to exercise his/her votes by appointing the Chairman of the Meeting as proxy should approach his/her Relevant Intermediary (including his/her CPF Agent Bank or SRS Operators) to submit his/her voting instructions at least seven (7) working days prior to the date of the AGM.
+A member of the Company who holds his/her shares through a Relevant Intermediary (including CPFIS Members or SRS Investors) and who wishes to exercise his/her votes by appointing the Chairman of the Meeting as proxy should approach his/her Relevant Intermediary (including his/her CPF Agent Bank or SRS Operators) to submit his/her voting instructions at least seven (7) working days prior to the date of the AGM.

-\ A "Relevant Intermediary" is:
+A "Relevant Intermediary" is: